 John X. Merriman, son of Archdeacon Merriman, was one of the most brilliant politicians at the Cape.
 His long political career spanned most of the major political events of the late-19th and early 20th-century, culminating in the prime minister’s office just before Union in 1910.
-Politically Merriman was a liberal, working closely with Rhodes when the latter first became prime minister, but subsequently becoming a firm pro-Boer.
-Vol. I covers Merriman’s early life on the eastern frontier of the Cape, and the first years of responsible government for 1872.
-Economically this period also covers the mineral revolution – the discovery of diamonds and gold.
+Merriman was initially a liberal, working closely with Rhodes when the latter became prime minister, but subsequently became firmly pro-Boer.

-Vol. II covers the first Rhodes’ ministry, of which Merriman was Colonial Treasurer, his break with Rhodes and the period leading up to the South African war, including the Jameson Raid.
-It was in this latter period that Merriman formed his alliance with the Afrikaner Bond and adopted his pro-Boer stance.
+VRS I-44 covers 1890-98 which includes the first Rhodes’ ministry, of which Merriman was Colonial Treasurer, his break with Rhodes, and the period leading up to the South African war.

-Vol. III covers the period of the South African War, including Merriman’s participation in the pro-Boer Schreiner ministry, and a period in opposition.
-During this time he fought against the suspension of the Cape constitution and for a fair deal for Cape rebels.
-It concludes with his participation in the South African Native Affairs Commission and the election which brought Dr Jameson to power as prime minister.
+VRS I-47 covers 1899-1905, including the South African War, Merriman’s participation in the pro-Boer Schreiner ministry, and a period in opposition.
+During this time, he fought against the suspension of the Cape constitution and for a fair deal for Cape rebels.
+It concludes with his participation in the South African Native Affairs Commission and the election that brought Dr Jameson to power as prime minister.

-The final volume of Merriman’s correspondence deals with the making of Union, including his views on constitution-making, and his period as prime minister of the Cape Colony.
+VRS I-50 covers 1906-1924 – It deals with the establishment of the Union, his views on constitution-making, and his time as prime minister of the Cape Colony.
 Merriman remained in parliament after Union, participating in events leading up to, and just after World War I.

 A short summary of the personal life and political career of John X Merriman appears on the page, Selections from the Correspondence of J.X.
 Merriman Volume I, 1870-1890, of this website.